abudaan/qambi/developments.md

 The big advantage of asm.js is that it runs in any browser and all major browser vendors are working on optimizations for asm.js to make it run faster.
 Firefox, Chrome and Edge even have a special directive `'use asm';` that instructs the JIT compiler of the browser to skip the bytecode optimization loop and to generate the intermediate representation (IR) directly, which is much faster.

-For regular javascript the bytecode optimization loop performs type interference which is necessary because javascipt is a dynamically typed language.
-Simply put: the compiler deducts the type of your variables by running the code a few times.
-For a more in depth explanation see the links below.
+For regular javascript the bytecode optimization loop performs type interference, which is necessary because javascipt is a dynamically typed language.
+Simply put: the compiler deducts the type of your variables by running the code a few times and then optimizes the code based on the deducted type.
+For a more in-depth explanation see the links below.

-Another advantage of code in C/C++ is that you can compile it to a native application as well, if necessary.
+Another advantage of code in C/C++ is that you can compile it to a native application as well if necessary.
 For instance: because there is no support for MIDI i/o in any browser on iOS, you could compile the full C/C++ codebase to a native iOS app that can interact with connected MIDI devices.

 ####asm.js and qambi

-Because qambi has been set up very modular, it is very easy to integrate C/C++ modules.
+Because qambi has been set up in a modular way, it is very easy to integrate C/C++ modules.
 Actually, heartbeat already uses a C++ module for the conversion of wav files to mp3; this is done by an [asm.js port of libmp3lame](https://github.com/akrennmair/libmp3lame-js).

 Modules that would benefit the most from being ported to C/C++ are modules that perform heavy operations like transposing samples.
 By transposing samples on the client you don't need to load every sample from the server, which can decrease load and parse times significantly.